Jass-TheAnalyst/SQL-Consumer-Goods-Analytics/README.md

 <h3>Table Wise Description</h3>
   <h3>Column Description for dim_customer table:</h3>
 <ul>
-  <li>customer_code: The 'customer_code' column features unique identification codes for every customer in the dataset.
+  <li><b>customer_code:</b> The 'customer_code' column features unique identification codes for every customer in the dataset.
 These codes can be used to track a customer's sales 		history, demographic information, and other relevant details.
 For example, the codes could look like '70002017', '90005160', and '80007195' respectively.
 </li>
-  <li>customer: The 'customer' column lists the names of customers, for example 'Atliq Exclusive', 'Flipkart', and 'Surface Stores' etc.</li>
+  <li><b>customer:</b> The 'customer' column lists the names of customers, for example 'Atliq Exclusive', 'Flipkart', and 'Surface Stores' etc.</li>
-  <li> platform: The 'platform' column identifies the means by which a company's products or services are sold.
+  <li> <b>platform:</b> The 'platform' column identifies the means by which a company's products or services are sold.
 "Brick & Mortar" represents the physical store/location, and 			"E-Commerce" represents online platforms.</li>
-  <li>channel: The 'channel' column reflects the distribution methods used to sell a product.
+  <li><b>channel:</b> The 'channel' column reflects the distribution methods used to sell a product.
 These methods include "Retailers", "Direct", and "Distributors".
 Retailers 				refer to physical or online stores that sell products to consumers.
 Direct sales refer to sales made directly to consumers through a company's website or other direct means, and distributors refer to intermediaries or middlemen between the manufacturer and retailer or end consumers.</li>
-<li>market: The 'market' column lists the countries in which the customer is located.</li>
+<li><b>market:</b> The 'market' column lists the countries in which the customer is located.</li>
-<li>region: The 'region' column categorizes countries according to their geographic location, including "APAC" (Asia Pacific), "EU" (Europe), "NA" (North America), and 			    "LATAM" (Latin America).</li>
+<li><b>region:</b> The 'region' column categorizes countries according to their geographic location, including "APAC" (Asia Pacific), "EU" (Europe), "NA" (North America), and 			    "LATAM" (Latin America).</li>
-<li>sub_zone: "The 'sub_zone' column further breaks down the regions into sub-regions, such as "India", "ROA" (Rest of Asia), "ANZ" (Australia and New Zealand), "SE" 				  Southeast Asia), "NE" (Northeast Asia), "NA" (North America), and "LATAM" (Latin America)."</li>
+<li><b>sub_zone:</b> "The 'sub_zone' column further breaks down the regions into sub-regions, such as "India", "ROA" (Rest of Asia), "ANZ" (Australia and New Zealand), "SE" 				  Southeast Asia), "NE" (Northeast Asia), "NA" (North America), and "LATAM" (Latin America)."</li>

 </ul>